16 July 2024 | 07:30 am GMT +7

 The world’s busiest

-World Bank ranked Singapore as a No. 1 logistics hub among 155 countries globally.
-Singapore scored 4.13 in the Logistics Performance Indicator (LPI) 2012, which uses a 1-to-5 scale (5 as the highest) in rating countries’ logistics.
+World Bank ranked Singapore as a No. 1 logistics hub among 139 countries globally.
+Singapore scored 4.3 in the Logistics Performance Indicator (LPI) 2023, which uses a 1-to-5 scale (5 as the highest) in rating countries’ logistics.1

 Other ASEAN countries also performed well in the LPI, scoring more than 3 points.
-These include Malaysia, Thailand and the Philippines which got a score of 3.49, 3.18, and 3.02 respectively.
-The rest of the ASEAN countries improved their performances compared to previous years.
+These include Malaysia, Thailand, Philippines, Vietnam and the Indonesia which got a score of 3.6, 3.5, 3.3, 3.3 and 3 respectively.
+The rest of the ASEAN countries improved their performances compared to previous years.2

 Major international airports prove critical to the efficiency of logistics in the region.
 The Changi Airport in Singapore is the largest cargo airport in the world.
-It handles 2 million tonnes of cargo annually, services 6,500 weekly flights, and connects 240 cities in 60 countries.
+It handles 2 million tonnes of cargo annually, services 6,900 weekly flights, and connects 90 cities in 60 countries.3

-The Cargo Traffic 2010 Data shows the Bangkok’s and Kuala Lumpur’s international airports are as busy.
+The Cargo Traffic 2021 Data shows the Bangkok’s and Kuala Lumpur’s international airports are as busy.
 Both are part of the world’s top 30 airports in terms of cargo traffic.
-Thailand’s Suvarnabhumi Airport handled over 1.3 million tonnes of cargo while the Kuala Lumpur International Airport boasts of almost 700,000 tonnes of cargo in the same period.
+Thailand’s Suvarnabhumi Airport handled over 1.1 million tonnes of cargo4 while the Kuala Lumpur International Airport boasts of almost 1 milliom tonnes of cargo5 in the same period.

 ASEAN is among the busiest in terms of transhipment.
-Singapore handles 1/7 of the world’s shipment throughput and handled a total of 31.2 million TEUs of containers in 2012.
-Six other container ports in ASEAN made it to the World Shipping Council’s list of top 40 container ports globally.
-These are Port Kelang and Tanjung Pelepas in Malaysia, Laem Chabang in Thailand, Tanjung Priok in Indonesia, Ho Chi Minh in Viet Nam, and Manila, Philippines.
+Singapore ranked second among the top 50 container ports in the world and handled a total of 37.49 million TEUs of containers in 2021.
+Seven other container ports in ASEAN made it to the list of the top 50 container ports globally according to the World Shipping Council.
+These ports are Port Kelang and Tanjung Pelepas in Malaysia, Laem Chabang in Thailand, Tanjung Priok in Indonesia, Ho Chi Minh in Vietnam, Manila in the Philippines, Hai Phong, and Cai Mep in Vietnam.6

 Towards better logistics